 Drinking tap water daily may be safe for a healthy, robust adult.
-Nevertheless, current state standards should focus more on the tap water contaminants that are harmful to babies when exposure occurs during their critical developmental stages.
+Nevertheless, current state standards should focus more on the tap water contaminants harmful to babies when exposure occurs during their critical developmental stages.
 Are you giving your newborn tap water?
 Considering tap water may contain lead, nitrates, pesticides and herbicides, hormones, and bacteria/viruses, making it safe for your child is mandatory.

 How Much Water does a Baby Drink?

 Babies under six months and older drink much more water for their size than adults do.
 In particular, bottle-fed babies’ diets consist of 85% water mixed with formula.
 Until parents decide to supplement the babies’ diets with solid foods, these babies risk exposure to chemicals and toxins that can have harmful effects on their development and health for their lifetime.
-In many countries around the world, environmental agencies establish the “safe” levels of contaminants in drinking water.
+In many countries worldwide, environmental agencies establish the “safe” levels of contaminants in drinking water.

 What Are the Most Concerning Tap Water Contaminants?

 According to the EWG, tap water contains some of the most harmful contaminants linked to adverse effects upon children.

 This highly toxic metal reaches your water because of old plumbing and pipes’ corrosion and poor infrastructure.
 This neurotoxin shows significant destructive potential during the mom’s pregnancy and the baby’s early development stages.
 If the case of Flint proved anything, it proved that there was no “safe” amount of lead a child should ingest.